Who Pays When You Sue in a Car Accident?

 Get A Free Consultation

-If you sue after a car accident, you have to name at least one defendant who you feel should pay for the economic and noneconomic losses you’ve incurred because of the accident and your injuries.
+When paying for damages in an accident, you have to name at least one defendant who you feel should pay for the economic and noneconomic losses you’ve incurred because of the accident and your injuries.
 Some car accident cases include two or more defendants because of multiple vehicles or their connection to the driver who caused an accident.

 Regardless of whether an insurance company is representing their policyholder, your car accident lawyer might suggest you name one or more of the following in your lawsuit: